cissic/cissic.github.io/_posts/2022-12-23-bibliography-and-org-mode.md

 ---

-# Bibliography and org-mode Some title Some title
+# Bibliography and org-mode Some title Some title Some title

 ## Problem